 Connectivity is vital.
 The whole reason you would use a channel manager is to make things easier, but if the systems you’re using aren’t able to communicate you’re actually creating more work for yourself.
 That’s another reason the bigger channel manager companies can be trusted, because they have the most integration and strongest connectivity capability.

-What are some outcomes of using hotel channel management software?
+Benefits of using hotel channel management software

 This is a very valid question to ask.
 It may enter your thoughts that paying a subscription fee to channel management technology and a commission fee to OTAs, along with any cost of acquisition involved with securing direct sales is too much to juggle.
 However, it’s been proven that even a slight increase in occupancy and revenue resulting from the use of a channel manager far outweighs the cost, even when you get a lot of bookings from OTAs.